gabrielpc1190/Home-Assistant_EPEver-eBox-Wifi-01-MODBUS/README.md

 # Home-Assistant_EPEver-eBox-Wifi-01-MODBUS
-How to extract data from the EPEver TRACER-AN using the eBox-Wifi-01 with Home Assistant Make sure you're able to connect your eBox-Wifi-01 to your WiFi network, so your Home Assistant can reach it!
+How to extract data from the EPEver TRACER-AN using the eBox-Wifi-01 with Home Assistant.
+Make sure you're able to connect your eBox-Wifi-01 to your WiFi network, so your Home Assistant can reach it!
 Follow my quick guide here: https://github.com/gabrielpc1190/eBox-Wifi-01-hacks